TimGrt/Ansible-Workshop-Exercises/docs/day3/network-automation-project/apic-project.md

     You have to instruct Ansible to communicate with the APIC API, per default Ansible would try to communicate via SSH.
 This will not work.
     Use the same credentials for API communication as for the login to the APIC UI.

-The API endpoint (*host*) for the ACI modules can use the URL, you won't need the prefix *https://*.
-An overview of all available ACI modules can found in the [Ansible documentation](https://docs.ansible.com/ansible/latest/collections/cisco/aci/index.html#plugins-in-cisco-aci).
+The API endpoint (*host*) for the ACI modules can use the URL of the sandbox, you won't need the prefix *https://*.
+An overview of all available ACI modules can be found in the [Ansible documentation](https://docs.ansible.com/ansible/latest/collections/cisco/aci/index.html#plugins-in-cisco-aci).
 The documentation also provides an [extensive Guide](https://docs.ansible.com/ansible/latest/scenario_guides/guide_aci.html) for ACI automation.

 Achieve the following tasks: